GoogleCloudPlatform/professional-services/examples/cloud-functions-act-as/README.md

 Now you can try to pass the access token that represents an account that has GCE VM instances list permissions.
 E.g. if your current user account has that permission:
 ```
-gcloud functions call sample-function --region=europe-west3 --data "{ \"access_token\": \"$(gcloud auth print-access-token)\" }"
+gcloud functions call sample-function --region=${REGION} --data "{ \"access_token\": \"$(gcloud auth print-access-token)\" }"
 ```
 This time the call should succeed and show the list of GCE VMs, e.g.
 ```
 executionId: 76wkh0r8yhjf
-result: ', jumpbox'
+result: 'jumpbox'
 ```

-Alternatively, you can pass the access token via GSM Secret in the same way as GitHub workflow does.
+Alternatively, you can pass the access token via Secret Manager Secret in the same way as GitHub workflow does.

-Save the access token to the GSM Secret created by this Terraform project and pass the GSM secret resource name in the call to the sample Cloud Function instead of the access token:
+Save the access token to the Secret Manager Secret created by this Terraform project and pass the Secret Manager secret resource name in the call to the sample Cloud Function instead of the access token:
 ```
-gcloud functions call sample-function --region=europe-west3 \
+gcloud functions call sample-function --region=${REGION} \
     --data "{ \"secret_resource\": \"$(echo -n $(gcloud auth print-access-token) | \
     gcloud secrets versions add access-token-secret --data-file=- --format json | \
     jq -r .name)\" }"
 ```

 This call should succeed as well.
-The sample Cloud Function will extract the access token of the current user account from the GSM secret and call GCE API provding that access token for authentication.
+The sample Cloud Function will extract the access token of the current user account from the Secret Manager secret and call GCE API provding that access token for authentication.

+## Cleaning up

+To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can use Terraform to delete most of the resources.
+If you created a new project for deploying the resources, you can also delete the entire project.

+To delete resources using Terraform, run the following command:

+    terraform destroy

+To delete the project, do the following:

+1. In the Cloud Console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
+1. In the project list, select the project you want to delete and click **Delete**.
+1. In the dialog, type the project ID, and then click **Shut down** to delete the project.
+---

 ## Useful Commands